Disney changes 'Wreck-It Ralph 2' after complaints about a black princess' light skin

-Disney has agreed to redraw a black princess after lightening her skin and changing her facial features in "Ralph Break the Internet," according to a Wall Street Journal report and an advocacy organization.
+Disney has agreed to redraw a black princess after lightening her skin and changing her facial features in "Ralph Breaks the Internet," according to a Wall Street Journal report and an advocacy organization.

 Over the summer, fans of Princess Tiana of 2009's "The Princess and the Frog" noticed that her appearance changed in teasers for the "Wreck-It Ralph" sequel.
 In her brief role along with other Disney princesses, her skin tone got lighter and her nose got narrower.